Concepts

 StepAlgorithmWhat it does

-1r.costPropagates the accumulated minimum cost from the origin across the whole cost surface (a raster Dijkstra).
+1r.costPropagates the accumulated minimum cost from the origin across the whole cost surface.
 Also emits a movement-direction surface.
 Diagonal moves are allowed for better geometric fidelity.

 2r.drainBack-traces from the destination, following the descending gradient of the accumulated-cost surface back to the origin → a path raster.